r0gue-io/base-parachain/README.md

 ```
 > 👉 https://learn.onpop.io/v/appchains/guides/running-your-parachain

+#### PolkaVM smart contract development:

+- To emulate the Ethereum JSON RPC, a [proxy server](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/revive/rpc) needs to be deployed, allowing users to connect to it instead of directly connecting to the node.
+- Modified version of Remix IDE for the PolkaVM smart contract development: https://github.com/paritytech/revive-remix.

 ### Learning Resources

 * 🧑‍🏫 To learn about Polkadot in general, [Polkadot.network](https://polkadot.network/) website is a good starting point.